lalrpop/lalrpop/doc/src/quick_start_guide.md

 # Add a build-time dependency on the lalrpop library:
 [build-dependencies]
 lalrpop = "0.19.1"
-# If you are supplying your own external lexer you must disable default features so that the
+# If you are supplying your own external lexer you can disable default features so that the
 # built-in lexer feature is not included
 # lalrpop = { version = "0.19.1", default-features = false }
 ```